Geoffrey PritchardCalled to the bar 1998 Junior

-Geoffrey has a very busy practice in the IPEC/PCC, where he is regularly instructed in patent, trademark and design right cases (and other in matters with a technical aspect).
+Geoffrey has a very busy practice in the IPEC, where he is regularly instructed in patent, trademark and design right cases (and other in matters with a technical aspect).
 In the IPEC Geoffrey is frequently instructed directly by Patent and Trade Mark Attorneys.

 Arbitrations and Mediations

 The nature of Geoffrey’s practice means that he appears more frequently in Court than in arbitrations.
-However he has conducted litigation in the LCIA, most notably in 2010 when he had sole conduct of an LCIA arbitration for a multinational technology corporation.
+However he has conducted litigation in the LCIA, most notably when he had sole conduct of an LCIA arbitration for a multinational technology corporation.
 Geoffrey appeared in front of a panel including Lord Hoffmann, against a leading IP silk and a competition junior.
 Geoffrey advises in relation to, and has appeared in, mediations.
 He has previously acted as an ACID mediator.
 In 2016 Geoffrey was invited to a give a guest lecture on FRAND to studients taking the “Arbitration of International Intellectual Property Disputes” module of the LLM at the Dickson Poon School of Law, Kings College, London.